cujojs/curl/README.md

 version 0.6

+Check out the newly updated [wiki](https://github.com/cujojs/curl/wiki)!

-See the [wiki](https://github.com/cujojs/curl/wiki) for information about using curl.js with jQuery.
+See the [wiki](https://github.com/cujojs/curl/wiki) for information about using curl.js with jQuery, dojo, or underscore.

 Please Note: this project has moved from unscriptable/curl to cujojs/curl.
 Any existing forks have been automatically moved to cujojs/curl.
 However,